mycoboco/beluga/INSTALL.md

 - headers in `/usr/local/lib32/bcc/include/` and
 - intermediate files in `/tmp/`.

-As indicated by the paths, this means system-wide installation.
+As indicated by the paths, this means system-wide or global installation.
 Local installation is also possible by simply changing those paths to your local ones (always use _absolute_ paths; e.g., `/home/username/var/bin/` instead of `~/user/var/bin/` or `./var/bin/`).

-This installation configuration has to be encoded into the following files:
+Some of this configuration has to be put into the following files:

 - `bcc/host/sc.h` for a preprocessor (`sea-canary`)
 - `bcc/host/beluga.h` for a compiler (`beluga`)